varocketry/guitar-mastery-hub/public/lessons/lesson_036_diatonic_harmony_major_keys.md

 ---

-## 📖 SECTION 2: DIATONIC CHORDS IN ALL KEYS
+## ðŸ“– SECTION 2: DIATONIC CHORDS IN ALL KEYS

 ### C Major Diatonic Chords